a710323/CSE503-Rapid-Prototype-Development-and-Creative-Programming/README.md

 My online repository of my work of CSE503 during Spring 2020.

-For group assignments, I partnered with Michael Kim and did 50-50 jobs on every group assignment.
+For group assignments, I partnered with Michael Kim and did 50-50 job on every group assignment.

 # Warning: